 Later in 1864, an "L" was added to the ribbon, resulting in another variety of the 1864 Indian Head penny.
 The small "L" is located on the ribbon behind the neck where the headband meets the curls of hair.
 This "L" is designer James B. Longacre's last initial.
 You can also look at the tip of the bust, which is more pointed on this variety than the variety without the "L" on the ribbon.

 This variety of the 1864 Indian Head penny normally sells for almost 4 times as much as the one without the "L" on the ribbon.
 However, beware of alterations on well-circulated coins.
 The positioning of the "L" in the design allows it to wear down before the rest of the design elements.
 Pay close attention can be on the lookout for fakes and forgeries that may be out there.
 When buying higher quality coins, make sure you buy from a reputable coin dealer and that they have been certified by a third-party grading service.

 1869 Indian Head Penny: 69 Over 69 Variety

-While producing the dies for the 1869 Indian head cent, a production problem occurred that resulted in a doubled die.
-The doubling is most noticeable on the last two digits of the date, "69".
-Look above the two numerals for a "shadow" of the two numbers.
-Click on the photo to the left to see a larger image illustrating what to look for.Continue to 5 of 12 below.
+While producing the dies for the 1869 Indian Head cent, a production problem occurred that resulted in a doubled die.
+The doubling is most noticeable on the last two digits of the date, "69."
+Look above the two numerals for a shadow of the two numbers.
+As these coins circulated, the delicate doubling tended to wear away.
+Therefore be particularly cautious before paying a premium for a well-worn 1869 Indian Head Penny 69/69 variety.Continue to 5 of 12 below.

 05 of 12